 A different Earth

-More continents collided with this early Gondwana over time forming Pangaea, the “whole Earth,” roughly 300 million years ago.
+More continents collided with this early Gondwana over time to form Pangaea, the “whole Earth,” roughly 300 million years ago.
 It was immense by any stretch of the imagination, all of the planet’s landmass was fused into one block dominating the southern hemisphere, surrounded by the biggest ocean in history.
-Then, 20 to 70 millions of years later, magma plumes from the Earth’s core started burning through the crust like a blowtorch, creating a rift between what we know today as Africa, South America, and North America.
+Then, 20 to 70 million years later, magma plumes from the Earth’s core started burning through the crust like a blowtorch, creating a rift between what we know today as Africa, South America, and North America.

 It’s not you, it’s tectonics